JulianG/juliangaramendy.dev/public/blog/avoiding-non-null-assertions/index.md

 title: Avoiding the Non-null-assertion Operator in React + Mobx + Typescript Projects
 date: '2019-02-01'
 type: 'blog-post'
+description: 'I am new to MobX and I had to make changes to a React + Typescript + MobX project.
+I noticed the props of some React components were marked as optional, and I was told it was because of how the dependency injection worked.'
 ---

 **Today I learned something at work.** I am new to MobX and I had to make changes to a **React + Typescript + MobX** project.
 I noticed the props of some React components were marked as optional, and I was told it was because of how the dependency injection worked.